spaceml-org/InstrumentToInstrument/docs/pages/translation.rst

     saveToFITS(iti_maps, 'path_to_save')

 The translation process already includes an update and translation of the metadata.
-Saving to the ``.fits`` format therefore allows all the necessary information of a single observation to be stored in a single file, including image and metadata.
+Saving to the ``.fits`` format therefore allows all the necessary information of an observation to be stored in a single file, including image and metadata.